cylc/cylc-flow/doc/src/appendices/remote-job-management.rst

 - with ``--new`` it invokes bash over SSH and a raw shell expression, to delete previous-run files
-- it invokes itself over over SSH to create top level suite directories and install source files
+- it invokes itself over SSH to create top level suite directories and install source files

   - skips installation if server UUID file is found on the job host